 - HB405: Worked to close a loophole in the tax system that favors non-profit hospitals (2018)

 - HB376: Worked to allow more local control in law enforcement (2018)

 - HB255: Required full disclosure of the tax rate increase on initiatives (2017)

-When Government expands, freedom contracts.
-Frequently there is a cry to do “something” to prevent or cause something to happen.
-Anytime we ask the government to act, we are taking away the ability of the community to come together for a solution.
+When government expands, freedom contracts.
+Frequently, there is a cry to do “something” to prevent or cause change.
+Anytime we ask the government to act, we take away the ability of the community to come together for a solution.
 We must limit the scope of state government so that you and your family may be free.
-I wish more people paid close attention to the incursions of the state into their life.
-A government that is limited provides what is needed and no more.
+I wish more people paid close attention to the incursions of the state into their lives.
+A limited government provides what is needed and no more.
 It doesn’t pick winners and losers and doesn’t take a right away from one to give it to another.

 - HB300: Protected the public interest and your privacy with police body cameras

 - HB349: Ended the practice of giving government employees convicted of a felony during their work a full pension (2016)

 Education is the cornerstone of a free society.
 The State Constitution requires the Legislature to “provide for the establishment and maintenance of the state’s education systems.”
 The State needs to fund our schools equally and protect the parent’s ability to guide and choose what is right for their children.